GLOBAL MARKETS-U.S. jobs data lifts dollar, yields; Wall St steady

 * Oil pares gains on strong dollar; OPEC keeps output steady

-* Wall St flat after early losses (Adds close of European markets)
+* Wall St flat after early losses (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, June 5 (Reuters) - Expectations of more Greek debt drama drove European stocks lower on Friday as German Bunds posted their worst weekly losses since 1999, while a sharp pick-up in U.S. jobs growth led the dollar to a 13-year high against the yen.
+NEW YORK, June 5 (Reuters) - Expectations of more Greek debt drama drove European stocks lower on Friday as German Bunds posted their worst weekly losses since the euro’s inception in 1999, while a sharp pick-up in U.S. jobs growth led the dollar to a 13-year high against the yen.

-Uncertainty over Greece weighed on sentiment in Europe, but a surprisingly strong U.S. labor market report for May pared European equity losses and lifted Treasury yields.
-Wall Street cut its losses after opening lower.
+While uncertainty over Greece weighed on sentiment in Europe, a surprisingly strong U.S. labor market report for May pared equity losses in Europe and lifted Treasury yields.
+Wall Street opened lower but cut its losses after two hours of trading.

-Nonfarm payrolls jumped 280,000 last month, the largest gain since December, while payrolls for March and April were revised to show 32,000 more jobs were created than previously reported, the Labor Department said.
+Nonfarm payrolls increased 280,000 last month, the largest gain since December, while payrolls for March and April were revised to show 32,000 more jobs were created than previously reported, the Labor Department said.

 A gain in average hourly earnings and the surge in jobs growth raised the chances the Federal Reserve would tighten monetary policy this year.
 Traders are now betting the Fed will start raising interest rates as soon as October.